netreconlab/parse-hipaa/README.md

 You can then make modifications using [psql](http://postgresguide.com/utilities/psql.html).
 Through psql, you can also add multiple databases and users to support a number of parse apps.
 Note that you will also need to add the respecting parse-server containers (copy parse container in the .yml and rename to your new app) along with the added app in [postgres-dashboard-config.json](https://github.com/netreconlab/parse-hipaa/blob/master/parse-dashboard-config.json).

 ## Deploying on a real system
 The docker yml's here are intended to run behind a proxy that properly has ssl configured to encrypt data in transit.
-To create a proxy to parse-hipaa, nginx files are provided here.
-Simply add the "sites-available" folder to your nginx directory and add the following to "http" in your nginx.conf:
+To create a proxy to parse-hipaa, nginx files are provided [here](https://github.com/netreconlab/parse-hipaa/tree/master/nginx/sites-enabled).
+Simply add the [sites-available](https://github.com/netreconlab/parse-hipaa/tree/master/nginx/sites-enabled) folder to your nginx directory and add the following to "http" in your nginx.conf:

 ```
 http {